Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 EXPLORE

 Two pairs of the 1866 proofs appeared in England in the early 1970s.
-It appears probable that these two pairs were struck for the Paris International Exhibition in 1867 and may be the same coins recorded as being cleaned by the Royal Mint for the colonial office in 1879.
-No known examples are in public collections.
-Only one pair has appeared at an Australian public auction in 1986, 1988 and most recently in 2003.
+It appears probable that both pairs were struck for the Paris International Exhibition in 1867 and may be the same coins recorded as being cleaned by the Royal Mint for the colonial office in 1879.
+No known examples are held in public collections.
+Only one pair has appeared at an Australian public auction in 1986 (Lots 507/508), 1988 (Lots 2452/2453) and most recently in 2003 (Lots 1295/1296).
 The other pair is said to be held in a New Zealand collection.

 The year 1870 was the very last time the Sydney Mint design was used on Australia's gold coins.

 During a posting in London in the 1970s Barrie Winsor established a provenance on the 1870 Proof Sovereign that dated back to its first public sighting in 1873.
 He also recalls being offered the coin in 1976 by Judith Spiers of Spink London for £4000.
-(Sadly, he declined the offer, he recalled.)
+(Sadly, he recalls declining the offer.)

 The 1870 Proof Sovereign was first offered by Sothebys London 26 May 1873 in the sale of the John Brodribb Bergne Collection.
 Sighted again at Sotheby, Wilkinson & Hodge 7 April 1881 in the sale of the J Haliburton Young Collection, thence to the Montagu Collection sold Sotheby Wilkinson & Hodge 1896 & 1897 (Lot 309).
 The chain continues to the John Gloag Murdoch Collection sold Sotheby 26 July 1903 (Lot 619), then to Captain Vivian Hewitt Spink 1967, Baldwin Collection, London, Spink Australia November 1978 (Lot 564), Spink Australia July 1981 (Lot 989) and Spink Australia July 1988 (Lot 2304).
 A truly remarkable coin, and quality-wise, quite possibly the finest example of proof coining of any date.
 With a provenance that is inspirational!